grimmlab/MicrobiomeBestPracticeReview/README.md

 # __Introduction__

 <p style='text-align: justify;'> This review paper aims to provide a comprehensive workflow to perform amplicon and shotgun metagenomics analysis.
 There are two workflows provided.
-First workflow for amplicon,  using the standard mothur and dada2 workflow, and along with it visualization methods for the mothur output.
+First workflow for amplicon, using the standard mothur and dada2, and along with it some standard visualization are provided for the processed data.
 Second workflow for metagenomics, using a variety of tools openly available which have been stitched together to form a usable pipeline.</p>

-<p style='text-align: justify;'> Both the workflows are controlled by bash scripts: amplicon_analysis.sh and metagenomics_analysis.sh.
+<p style='text-align: justify;'> Both the workflows are controlled by bash scripts: `amplicon_analysis.sh` and `metagenomics_analysis.sh`.
 The bash scripts contain functions which call the respective underlying tools.
-Of-course, the tools have to exist in the system before using them, hence, a function called as "check_and_install" is written into each script which checks if the tools exists in a certain path or not.</p>
+Of-course, the tools have to exist in the system before using them, hence, a function called as `check_and_install` is written into each script which checks if the tools exists in a certain path or not.</p>

 <p style='text-align: justify;'> Since the workflows utilize so many different tools, it requires quiet a bit of patience for the download and installation process.
 Please go through the steps below before you begin to use the workflows.</p>